 The act of resistance demands both collective engagement and intentional interdisciplinary action.
-While many are on the frontlines sacrificing their bodies, time, and resources for a greater future where Black experience is integral to life understanding and societal design, many are left wondering what their role in resistance can be.
-And there are also many others who have taken matters into their own realms and are focused on resisting in place.
+While many are on the frontlines sacrificing their bodies, time, and resources for a greater future where Black experience is integral to life understanding and societal design, many others are left wondering what their role in resistance can be.
+Resisting in Place exists to illuminate that there are countless forms of resistance taking place in all realms, industries, and institutions.

 What does it mean to resist in place?
-Resisting in place is the act of intentionally challenging existing power dynamics and the status quo in the context of your own respective industry, institution, or creative expression.
+Resisting in place is the act of intentionally challenging existing power dynamics and the status quo in the context of your own work, no matter the industry.
 It is the ability to apply radical imagination to your place in the world and to live that framework in your daily life and works.
 For examples, see the work of Tunde Wey and Patrice Perkins.

-This project seeks to identify and amplify those who are currently resisting in place and provide a pathway forward for those who are still finding their way.
-The resulting work will be a digital publication segmented by industry, institution, and expression that utilizes a hybrid profile and curriculum model to showcase folks who are currently resisting and their work, contextualize that resistance with learning materials, and amplify a tactical how for those looking to replicate in their own way.
+This project seeks to identify and amplify those who are currently resisting in place and provide a pathway forward for anyone who is still finding their way.
+The resulting work will be segmented by industry, institution, and expression and will utilize a hybrid profile and curriculum model to showcase Black Americans who are currently resisting and their work, contextualize that resistance with learning materials, and amplify a tactical how for those looking to replicate in their own way.